Paige Bueckers: Player profile

 Listed at 6 ft 0 in, Bueckers has typically played as a point guard, though in the 2023–24 season, she has started at power forward due to UConn's lack of available forwards.
 Analysts praise her size, quickness and agility.
 Bueckers, who has described herself as a pass-first player, is lauded for her passing, court vision and her ability to read the defense.
 Analyst Monica McNutt called her "arguably one of the best playmakers in the game."
 As a scorer, Bueckers is known for her mid-range game and also scores efficiently at the rim and from three-point range.
 Her pull-up jump shot has been described as her signature move, being likened to Sue Bird by UConn associate head coach Chris Dailey.
 Her playing style has drawn comparisons to Diana Taurasi, due to her size, confidence and scoring ability, though UConn head coach Geno Auriemma has also mentioned several similarities between her and Breanna Stewart.
 Bueckers models her game after Taurasi and Kyrie Irving.

 Since high school, Bueckers has been labeled a generational talent by analysts and coaches, including South Carolina head coach Dawn Staley and Minnesota Lynx head coach Cheryl Reeve.
 In her freshman season in college, she was proclaimed "basketball's next big thing" by USA Today.

-Bueckers has earned widespread respect for her humility, team-first mentality, and vocal leadership.
-Teammates and coaches have praised her for fostering a strong locker room culture, mentoring younger players, and embracing the spotlight with gratitude and grace.
+Bueckers is often recognized for her humility, team-first mentality, and vocal leadership.
+Teammates and coaches have praised her for fostering a strong locker room culture, and mentoring younger players.